emadera52/sixty/README.md

 Everything below assumes you have installed Go and defined **$GOPATH** (linux) or **%GOPATH%** (windows).
 [This document](https://golang.org/doc/code.html#GOPATH) explains GOPATH setup.
 [This site](http://www.computerhope.com/issues/ch000549.htm) explains how windows users can create **%GOPATH%** and edit **PATH**.

 ### Database Setup
-Create a user with ALL permissions if one does not already exist.
 The file *setup.sql* contains SQL to create the database and the required tables (assuming you use MySQL).
 Beego Also supports *SQL Lite* and *Postgres*, however you will need to modify the SQL as needed.

 See comments in **main.go** regarding correct database registration.